Jofre-Problem/JofreHUD/README.md

 **Last Update as 20/05/22**

 # Credits:
-- Inspired by the following HUDS: MagnumHUD, BudHUD, PrismHUD, JxHUD, ToonHUD, RobotoHUD, ProductHUD, SunsetHUD, HexHUD, m0rehud, and many many more HUDS.
+- JarateKing - His work was my inspiration in my start
-- Chill D & Evemena - Beta testing.
+- Peaches - Creator of xhud
-- JarateKing - His work was my inspiration in my start.
+- Lead - Creator of InsomniaHUD
 - Quickkennedy - Creator of Speed Meter